Published On 07/31/2012

 Recognition of Excellence

 - U.S. News & World Report’s Best Children’s Hospital recognizes Le Bonheur as one of the best children’s hospitals in the country.
-Our neuroscience, orthopedic, cardiac, pulmonology and nephrology programs are among the best for kids.
+Our neuroscience, cardiac, pulmonology, nephrology and urology programs are among the best for kids.

 - Le Bonheur is the only designated as a Level 1 pediatric trauma center by the American College of Surgeons in the state.
 We’re the only Level 1 pediatric trauma center in the region.